VanHack/sevenSnakeProblem/README.md

 Solution description
 ---------

-The program starts by loading the file into a N-sized 2-dimensional matrix, where N is the number of elements on the first line of the file.
+The program starts by loading the file into a N-sized 2-dimensional matrix, where N is the number of elements in the first line of the given file.

 Then, the program creates all possible combinations of 6 moves (UP, DOWN, LEFT, RIGHT) from a starting point.
 - `UP, UP, UP, UP, UP, UP`